Click here if you're interested in a free assessment.

 When the digestive system is compromised, you need to feed your dog simple meals and yet high in nutrition.
 A meal that combines several types of high protein foods like meat, eggs mixed with grains like rice and veggies, is a meal that the digestive system will have a hard time breaking apart and processing.
 It is more advisable to give your dog a simple meal such as combining one type of high protein food like meat with vegetables.
 The digestive system can deal with such a meal in terms of breaking it down and assimilating it with no problems.

-Because the real food diet I recommend and the whole food supplements are potent, it is not recommended that you make a complete sudden change from your dog’s commercially prepared diet to a home made real food diet or use all the supplements we recommend at once.
-You need to slowly change the diet, and start with mild supplements and slowly move to a 100% natural home made diet and stronger supplements in terms of their effectiveness to detoxify your dog’s body.
+Because the real food diet I recommend and the whole food supplements are potent, it is not recommended that you make a complete sudden change from your dog’s commercially prepared diet to a homemade real food diet or use all the supplements we recommend at once.
+You need to slowly change the diet, start with mild supplements, and slowly move to a 100% natural homemade diet and stronger supplements in terms of their effectiveness to detoxify your dog’s body.

 This is why it is important for you to share with me your dog’s health background first.
 I need to find out if your dog has been on medications, what type of foods you are feeding your dog.....etc.
 Please request the questionnaire from me.
 Email me back your answers.